Søren Andreasen: Esbjerg fB

-Andreasen was a big talent and joined Esbjerg fB from Starup IF at the age of 14.
-He was on a trial at Tottenham Hotspur in October 2013, however without getting offered any contract.
-In last game of 2014 for the U19 squad, he suffered a very bad anterior cruciate ligament injury that kept him out for 10 months.
-However, he signed a new one-year contract with Esbjerg in February 2015, that would be valid from 1 July 2015.
+Andreasen joined Esbjerg fB from Starup IF at the age of 14 and was the leading scorer for both the club's under-17 and under-19 sides.
+He trained with Tottenham Hotspur in October 2013 but was not offered a contract.
+In the final match of 2014 he suffered an anterior cruciate ligament injury that kept him out for ten months, but he signed a new one-year contract in February 2015 to take effect from 1 July.

-He played his first official match for Esbjerg on 20 March 2016 against Brøndby IF, where he came on the pitch from the bench for the last minutes.
-He left the club at the end of the season.
+He made his only Superliga appearance on 20 March 2016, coming on for the closing minutes away to Brøndby.
+Andreasen left the club at the end of the season.

 ÍBV

-After leaving Esbjerg, Andreasen began training with FC Fredericia.
-One month later, he signed with Icelandic club ÍBV.
+Andreasen trained with Fredericia after leaving Esbjerg.
+A month later he signed for Icelandic club ÍBV.